Christian Yelich Player Props: Brewers vs. Padres

 Christian Yelich At The Plate

+- He has gone deep in two of 15 games played this season, and in 2.8% of his plate appearances.

+- Yelich has driven in a run in four games this season (26.7%), including one multiple-RBI game.

-- In 14 games played this season, he has homered in two of them.
+- In nine of 15 games this year, he has scored, and five of those games included multiple runs.

-- In four games this season, Yelich has picked up an RBI, with more than one RBI once.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.